I hope here to describe and explain a little about the LEDs that are sold on our website.

 side on the casing and the anode is normally indicated by a slightly longer leg.

-On SMD LEDs there are pained marks to designate the cathode and anode.
+On SMD LEDs there are painted marks to designate the cathode and anode.
 Wiring

 with the wrong polarity will not harm the LED, as long as the maximum voltage